WanomiR/cgm-analytics/README.md

 	$ pip install --upgrade pip
 	$ pip install -r requirements.txt
 	```
-3. Download the data from the most recent [`mongo_dump`](https://drive.google.com/drive/folders/1Lukvv8iPmfk3nX3-KrZ165xKgrmHeFw-?usp=share_link) and saved it under the `/src/data/` directory.
+3. Download the data from the most recent [`mongo_dump`](https://drive.google.com/drive/folders/1Lukvv8iPmfk3nX3-KrZ165xKgrmHeFw-?usp=share_link) and save it under the `/src/data/` directory.
 It should look like this:

 	```
 	src